Marcus West: Buffalo Bills

 On February 24, 2022, the Buffalo Bills hired West as their assistant defensive line coach, replacing Jacques Cesaire, who left to become the defensive line coach for the Houston Texans.

+On February 2, 2024, he was promoted to defensive line coach.

 Personal life

 West is married to the former Nikki Blassingame, an assistant on the Chattanooga women's basketball staff who he met while coaching there.
 Nikki is currently an assistant coach at NC State after spending one season at Charlotte.